pio-o-connell/Capstone/README.md

 <details>
     <summary>Details
     </summary>
-    Similar to colour, the font should be easy to read.
-Thus one font is only necessary i.e. for titles, body, and a call to actiob(CTA).
-These were implemnted through Google Fonts using a direct import code within the style.css file.
+    Similar to colour, the font should be easy to read.<br> Thus one font i.e. Inter is only necessary i.e. for titles, body, and a call to actiob(CTA).<br>
+    These were implemented through Google Fonts using a direct import code within the style.css file.<br>

     /_ Google fonts import _/ @import url('https://fonts.googleapis.com/css2?family=Inter:wght@100..900&family=Macondo&display=swap');

-Inter was used everywhere.
 </details>

 [Back To Top](#harmonia)